ibisba/workshop/ibisba_workshops/docs/populating-project-guide.md

-# Section Two - Populating a Project
+# Populating a Project: ISA Structure

-**Purpose:** To populate a project with the experimental information organising your data and related information.
+**Purpose:** To populate a project with the experimental information to organise your data and related information.
 Once your project has been created you are now ready to populate your project and create the ISA (Investigation,Study, Assay) structure

 **There are multiple ways of doing this:**